humhub/humhub/protected/humhub/docs/guide/developer/build.md

 ============

 HumHub provides some [grunt](https://gruntjs.com/) tasks to ease the execution of some console commands.
-This guide describes how to setup the grunt tool and use the available commands.
+This guide describes how to setup the grunt and use the available commands.

 ## Grunt Setup